The Capability Formation Framework

 being predictable?

-The Capability Formation Framework is a diagnostic and design system for building institutional resilience in volatile, AI-driven environments.
-It maps how capability compounds — or erodes — across three interconnected mechanisms.
+The Capability Formation Framework is a diagnostic and design system for organizations that want to build capability that lasts, not just deploy the capability they happen to have.
+It maps how capability compounds or erodes across three interconnected mechanisms, and what it costs people and institutions when those mechanisms are ignored.

 Density